 “I’d like to thank OAR, my family, friends, and God for supporting me in this opportunity to finally begin my dream of helping others.
 I am blessed to be advising the organization and being a part of their positive impacts on individuals, and families,” says Joseph.

 “OAR’s positive impacts, and determined mission have been a helping hand for my brother, James.
 I’m blessed to assist an organization I truly stand behind, and leverage in my personal life.”

 ―Joseph Mangalasseril Thomas

 Ed was retired for over 20 years.
-The 20 years allowed Ed to give back to support the causes and needs of those on the autism spectrum along with others with developmental issues.
-Ed served on many boards including Eden Autism (formerly named Eden Family of Services) and Our House (NJ group homes for those with developmental needs).
+Those 20 years allowed Ed to give back to support the causes and needs of those on the autism spectrum along with others with developmental issues.
+Ed served on many boards including Eden Autism (formerly named Eden Family of Services) and Our House (NJ group homes for those with developmental needs, which he founded).
 His knowledge of autism and finance gave him the ability to support the boards on multiple levels as well as start a foundation with the main purpose of helping those in need.
-Ed started the OAR Schwallie Family Scholarship as just one of the many gifts he contributed and one aspect of his formidable legacy.

 While his contributions to OAR over the years were many, the program that bears his family’s name, the Schwallie Family Scholarship, will forever testify to his vision, his great interest in adults with autism, and his undying belief in their potential to achieve and lead lives of meaning and quality.
 Established in 2007, the program offers financial support to young men and women with autism pursuing college studies or vocational-technical training after high school.
 It was then the only program of its kind in the United States.
 For this and more, OAR honored Ed as the first board member Emeritus in OAR’s 15-year history when he stepped down from the board in 2012.
 He remains the only person ever to receive that honor.